 - Individualized feedback – ongoing personalised feedback to all your employees will help to further decentralize and embed engagement by making sure that it remains a talking point at all levels of the organization.
 It can also serve as the basis for providing employees with contextualized learning content that has been adapted to suit your organizational culture and HR practices.

-- Change leadership behavior – empower leaders at all levels with the data, tools and know-how so they can take ownership of the engagement levels of their business units or teams.
-Engage Insight will provide them with data-driven best-practices recommendations of what they need to do to drive engagement – based on their most recent survey results.
+- Change leadership behavior – empower leaders at all levels with the data-driven insights, tools and know-how so they can take ownership of the engagement levels of their business units or teams.
+Engage Insight will provide them with data-driven best-practices recommendations of what they need to do to drive engagement in their divisions, departments or teams – based on their most recent survey results.
 It will also provide them with contextual learning content that can be adapted and aligned with the organizational HR policies and practices.
-To close the loop, the efficacy of interventions at business unit level should be followed-up and tracked with targeted pulse surveys.
+And to close the loop, the efficacy of interventions at business unit level should be followed-up and tracked with targeted pulse surveys.

 |For more information, click on a sub-menu item at the top of the page⇑ or in the right margin⇒